 Yandle, Bruce, and Stuart Buck.
 2002.
 Bootleggers, Baptists, and the Global Warming Battle.
 Harvard Environmental Law Review 26: 177229.

 Yandle, Bruce, Andrew P. Morriss, and Lea-Rachel Kosnik.
 2002.
 Regulating Air Quality Through Litigation.
 Bozeman, Mont.: PERC.

 Acknowledgments The authors express appreciation to PERC for encouraging the use of materials developed in a PERC research program.
 Special appreciation goes to Jane Shaw for her editorial assistance.

-Andrew P. Morriss is Research Fellow at The Independent Institute, the D. Paul Jones, Jr. & Charlene Angelich Jones Chairholder of Law, University of Alabama, a member of the Board of Advisors for the Center on Culture and Civil Society at the Independent Institute, and a contributing author to the Independent Institute's book, Re-Thinking Green: Alternatives to Environmental Bureaucracy.
+Andrew P. Morriss is Research Fellow at The Independent Institute, Dean and Anthony G. Buzbee Dean's Endowed Chairholder at Texas A&M School of Law, a member of the Board of Advisors for the Center on Culture and Civil Society at the Independent Institute, and a contributing author to the Independent Institute's book, Re-Thinking Green: Alternatives to Environmental Bureaucracy.

 Bruce Yandle is Dean Emeritus and Professor of Economics Emeritus at Clemson University and co-editor of Regulation and the Reagan Era.

 |Other Independent Review articles by Andrew P. Morriss|